kerryland/stuntbyte-sftools/docs/deployment-tool.md

 # Deployment Tool

-The Stuntbyte Salesforce Deployment Tool is a text-based tool that helps with migration of Salesforce components between instances of Salesforce.
+The Deployment Tool is a text-based tool that helps with migration of Salesforce components between instances of Salesforce.

 It's especially helpful if you use separate development, test and productions instances of Salesforce -- like you know you should.